MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 <a name="download" />

-## Downloading Profiles and Certificates in Xcode
+## Downloading profiles and certificates in Xcode

 Certificates and provisioning profiles that have been created in the Apple Developer Portal, may not automatically appear in Xcode.
 Therefore, it may be necessary to download them so they that they can be accessed by